agnostic-apollo/sudo/README.md

   [ -R ]             Use root for searching and validating paths.
   [ -s ]             Set 'script' as command type.
   [ -S ]             Same sudo post shell as sudo shell.
+  [ -t ]             Set priority to termux paths for 'path' and
+                     'script' command types.
+The '$PATH' variable will contain all termux bin paths followed all android bin paths.
+The `$LD_PRELOAD` variable will
+                     contain `$TERMUX__PREFIX/lib/libtermux-exec.so`.
+  [ -T ]             Set priority to termux paths for 'su', 'path'
+                     and 'script' command types.
+The '$PATH' variable will contain only '$TERMUX__PREFIX/bin' path.
+                     The `$LD_PRELOAD` variable will contain
+                     `$TERMUX__PREFIX/lib/libtermux-exec.so`.
+  [ -TT ]            Set priority to termux paths for 'su', 'path'
+                     and 'script' command types.
+The '$PATH' variable will contain all termux bin paths.
+The `$LD_PRELOAD` variable will contain
+                     `$TERMUX__PREFIX/lib/libtermux-exec.so`.
   [ --comma-alternative=<alternative> ]
                      Comma alternative character to be used for the '-r' option instead of the default.
   [ --dry-run ]
                      Do not execute sudo commands.
   [ --export-paths=<paths> ]
-                     Additional paths to export in PATH variable, separated with colons ':'.
+                     Additional paths to export in '$PATH' variable, separated with colons ':'.
   [ --export-ld-lib-paths=<paths> ]
-                     Additional paths to export in LD_LIBRARY_PATH
+                     Additional paths to export in '$LD_LIBRARY_PATH'
                      variable, separated with colons ':'.
   [ --force-remount-ro ]
                      Force remount rootfs and system partitions back